Blocking of X in Brazil: Background

-Musk recognizes that the various countries in which X operates have different laws with respect to freedom of speech.
+Musk recognizes that the various countries in which X (formerly known as Twitter) operates have different laws with respect to freedom of speech.
 On 26 April 2022, Musk tweeted "By 'free speech,' I simply mean that which matches the law."
-In June 2023, he said that "X doesn't have a choice but to obey local governments.
+In June 2023, he said that Twitter "doesn't have a choice but to obey local governments.
 If we don't obey local government law, then we will get shut down.
 The best we can do is really to hew close to the law in any given country, but it's impossible for us to do more than that or we will be blocked and our people will be arrested."

 Brazil enacted an Internet Bill of Rights in 2014.
 Among other things, the law says that platforms are not legally responsible for user-generated content unless a court orders them to remove the content and the platform refuses.
 In the lead-up to the 2023 Brazilian Congress attack, election misinformation is said to have circulated on a variety of social media platforms, and people used social media to help plan the attack.
 It is unclear what entity adjudicates which information has to be regarded as disinformation.
 After the attack, Moraes ordered several social media platforms, including X, to block specific accounts that had been involved in the planning, stating that the companies would be fined if they failed to comply.
 The orders were initially sealed before they were disclosed by a committee of the US Congress.

-In April 2023, Brazil's Ministry of Justice and Public Security requested X to remove five hundred accounts and posts encouraging school violence.
+In April 2023, Brazil's Ministry of Justice and Public Security requested Twitter to remove five hundred accounts and posts encouraging school violence.
 The platform did not comply with the request until an executive decree was issued, threatening fines and a potential ban.
 In April 2024, American journalist Michael Shellenberger publicly criticized judge Alexandre de Moraes in what he called the "X Files Brazil".
 Shellenberger shared emails from a former X executive criticizing requests from the Brazilian judiciary for data from users of the platform, which would go against the social network's policy.